What is a List Sorting in Java?

 Java provides multiple ways to sort a List:

-1. Natural Sorting using Comparable
+1. Natural Sorting using Collections.sort()

 2. Custom Sorting using Comparator

-Let’s explore each method in detail.
+Let’s explore each method with simple examples

 1. Sorting using Collections.sort() (Natural Sorting)